 Reconnaissance

 The first step in any APT is getting the information needed to engage in it.
-This stage, called reconnaissance, includes:
+In this stage, the APT:

 Initial access